meltingscales/2019-team-07f/packer/README.md

 # What is this?

-This is a folder that contains files that tell Packer how to make a virtual hard disk configured with Ubuntu
+This is a folder that contains files that tell Packer how to make a virtual hard disk configured with Ubuntu and some other prerequisites for our project like Apache Tomcat, etc.

 # How do I build the packer image?